nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Updates the status of a property from Option to Purchase, to Sales and Purchase Agreement to Completion

 Formats:
-* `update INDEX u/new AMOUNT`
-* `update INDEX u/proceed`
-* `update INDEX u/cancel`
+* `update INDEX OPTION`

 Description:
 * Updates the status of the property at the specified `INDEX`.
 The index refers to the index number shown in the displayed list.
 The index **must be a positive integer** 1, 2, 3, …​

+Options:
+* `u/new AMOUNT`

-* The `new` keyword can only be used on a property without an existing status
+    The `new` keyword can only be used on a property without an existing status

+* `u/proceed`

-* `proceed` or `cancel` can only be used on a property with an existing status
-* `proceed` would move the status on to the next one. e.g. Option to Sales Agreement or Sales Agreement to Completion
+    Can only be used on a property with an existing status. `proceed` would move the status on to the next one. e.g. Option to Sales Agreement or Sales Agreement to Completion

+* `u/cancel`

-* `cancel` would remove the status of the property
+  Can only be used on a property with an existing status. `cancel` would remove the status of the property

 Examples:
 *  `update 1 u/new 600000` Creates a new status with amount 600000 for the 1st property.